Robotics-Club-Pantnagar/.github/profile/README.md

 3. Following induction, candidates must pass a short membership **interview**; passing the interview is required to become a registered member.
 4. Students who missed the induction window in their 2nd year are not eligible to join later as new members.
 5. Keep an eye on official announcements for induction dates; we update the `induction/` and `events/` sections with schedules and signup links.
-6. After successfully completing induction and the interview, introduce yourself on our Discord/Telegram (link below) or send an email, then pick a project or join a workshop.
+6. After successfully completing induction and the interview, follow our socials and send an email, then pick a project or join a workshop.

 Pro tip: Bring a laptop and some enthusiasm.
 We’ll help with parts and tools during build sessions.